bwatring/bwatring/README.md

 ### Brynna Watring 👋
 Hello World
 **`Software Enginner UTSA`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+I'm an computer science student at UTSA.
+I graduate in May of 2023.
+I am currently seeking jobs in software development non specific however any branch or field under that way.
+I love creating things and coding projects that are built from the ground up.
+I love  planning and designing all the way to solving real-life problems with code.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">